-If it's more comfortable for you to be sure all of your emotions are expressed, apologizing in the form of a letter is acceptable.
-However, if possible, you should be present when the letter is read by your spouse.
-If that is not possible, be prepared to discuss the letter in person, after your spouse has had a chance to read it.
+If it's more comfortable for you to apologize in the form of a letter, try to be there when your spouse reads the letter.
+If that's not possible, be prepared to discuss the letter in person after your spouse has had a chance to read it.

 After the Apology